thin-edge/thin-edge.io-specs/src/software-management/thin-edge-json-mapping-to-from-c8y.md

 We need to make a decision here.
 There are two problems to think about.
 1. How can mapper know `type`?
-2. C8Y forces user to either upload binary to c8y or give a URL to the package.
-If user wants to install `collectd` from standard apt repository, what is the URL that should be given?
+2. If user wants to install `collectd` from standard apt repository, how to know it?

 #### How to determine the type?